Big5-sec/pcode2code/README.md

 ## Known problems

 - all limitations of [pcodedmp](https://github.com/bontchev/pcodedmp) apply here
+- Enum are translated as Type, based on pcodedmp's output
-- the following bytecode commands are not supported now: scale, all commands related to index, me, meimplicit, implements, any date literal or floating point literal
+- the following bytecode commands are not supported now: scale, all commands related to index, implements,
+- any date literal or floating point literal is not transformed back to its original form (If you now how to transform the bytes into the literal, please contact me)

 ## Contributing